 “Ummm… I don’t know.
 I’m not much of a make-up person.
 I normally get a particular brand, but they are out of it.”

-Temi smiled slightly, not sure what the relationship between this woman and her husband was.
+Temi smiled slightly, not sure what relationship existed between the woman and her husband.
 “Yes, he’s my husband.”